kjakubcewicz/autocomplete-demo/README.md

 ### Notice

-Apart from issues marked with `TODO` tags in the code, project needs unit/integration tests at least for following cases:
+Apart from issues marked with `TODO` tags in the code, this project needs unit/integration tests at least for following cases:
-- happy path (there is an input in the document, user is able to type in it and after providing some value to the content, there is a list with matched customers in the document)
+- happy path (there is an input in the document, user is able to type in it and after providing some value, a list with matched customers appears in the document)
 - in case of API error, error message is displayed in the document
 - loading indicator is visible for the user while fetching data from the API
 - users are able to choose a customer and after they click the button, proper message is shown